-The parameter number (53031) of "Target channel #3" will be displayed on the alarm "Y05 Initial parameter error".

-Duplication error of RIO1 second station will be detected first because the RIO assignment parameter is checked from the top.
-Between the parameter set #2 and #3 to which second station of RIO1 are set, parameter set #3 which is the latter will be displayed as the alarm.
+The parameter number (53031) of "Target channel #3" is displayed on the MCP alarm (Y05).
+Duplication error of RIO1 2nd station is detected first because the RIO assignment parameter is checked from the top.
+Between the parameter set #2 and #3 to which 2nd station of RIO1 are set, parameter set #3 which is the latter is displayed as the alarm.